The CFCC Carlton Club lunch was a great success with insightful speeches from representatives from politics, business and the diplomatic world.

 Chair of the CFCC, Rehman Chishti MP, concluded the event by thanking the speakers, the sponsors, the members, diplomats, and government representatives for attending, and Melissa for organising the fantastic event.

-With thanks to Sustainable Eco Energy Ltd for their sponsorship.
+With thanks to Sustainable Eco Energy Ltd for their sponsorship and to Rehman Chishti MP's Office for the photographs and report.